clooss95/modern_mvi/README.md

 - Presenter - object that observes the Intents and maps thems into PartialStates
 - PartialState - object that updates the ViewState using "reduce" method
 - MviActivity - activity class containing boiler plate code required by MVI flow
-- MviFragment - activity class containing boiler plate code required by MVI flow
+- MviFragment - fragment class containing boiler plate code required by MVI flow

 ### Let's try it on an example